-During these three weeks of pain, there’s three weeks of reasons.
+During these three weeks of pain, there are three weeks of reasons why we need Mashiach.

 I’m not saying this in criticism per se.
 We know Hashem doesn’t want us to wallow in grief, and enjoying our summer is what we are supposed to be doing, even during the Three Weeks.
 But the problem begins to arise when we completely let these days slip by, without feeling even a tug of longing for the geulah.
 For all of our aches and pains, life is good, we are comfortable, and it becomes easy to forget why we are mourning, what we are missing.